OfficeDev/Microsoft-Teams-Adaptive-Card-Samples/samples/standard-video/README.md

 * <b>Accessibility:</b> Color contrast if creating new visuals, tabbing with keyboard or mobile equivelents, Voice assistance (readers to read card content)

 <img src="../../assets/QAChecklist.png" alt="Open in Adaptive Card Designer" />

-## Implementation Details

-* There's only two versions of the card, `veryNarrow` and at least `narrow`, the main difference is in the `actionSet` so that element has the corresponding `targetWidth`.

-* To have the ellipsis menu in the `actionSet`, we use the `secondary` mode.

 ## Resources & Tools ##